building a green healthy neighborhood …

 • retrofit underused sealed pavements and surfaces along streets, sidewalks, and middle islands;

-• provide sheltered free-seating where strategically needed by vulnerable groups,
+• provide sheltered free-seating where strategically needed by vulnerable groups, and,

 • condition stops for buses and trams with climate-friendly solutions.